brandonssmith/brancoder/README.md

 A modern video conversion application with a dark theme interface, built using Python, PyQt6, and FFmpeg.

+I built this with my own preferred workflow so that I can convert video files the way that I prefer to.

 ## Features

 - Modern dark theme UI